 The first initiative was realised in 1993 – the completion of the Douglas Bader Centre, a facility built at Queen Mary’s Hospital, Roehampton, in West London to support rehabilitation services for amputees.

-The Centre which, following changes at Queen Mary’s Hospital, is now called The Douglas Bader Rehabilitation Centre, provides a range of facilities and services for amputee members of the community, including a Walking School and Rehab Therapy Groups.
+Following changes at Queen Mary’s Hospital, the Centre is now called The Douglas Bader Rehabilitation Centre and provides a range of facilities and services for amputee members of the community, including a Walking School and Rehab Therapy Groups.
 Appropriately, this hospital had provided Douglas’s medical care as an amputee for some 50 years.
 The Centre was opened by the Foundation’s Patron, Diana, Princess of Wales, on February 25th 1993.

 It is a tremendous honour, limited to just 40 living people, to be awarded a Chieftainship and one of which Sir Douglas was extremely and justifiably proud.

 At the inception of Bader Braves there were very few initiatives aimed specifically at helping children and their families coping with limb deficiency and other disabilities.